Single Sign-On (SSO)

 Grade Passback

-In addition to updating resources, the Brightspace API can also let products send and update scores in the user's gradebook.
+In addition to updating resources, the Brightspace API can also let your app send and update scores in the user's gradebook.
 This reduces the amount of time teachers have to usually spend to get grades from an external source into their gradebooks.

 This benefits the developer, as well.
-By relying on the API to sync grades between Brightspace gradebooks and the product, developers won't have to spend time developing a product gradebook or other methods to export grades.
+By relying on the API to sync grades between Brightspace gradebooks and your app, you won't have to spend time developing your own gradebook or other methods to export grades.

 Rostering

-The Brightspace API can be used to retrieve a list of users, courses, and enrollments.
-This is helpful if developers want to create accounts for users before logging in.
-In addition, rostering through the API lets developers gather lists of enrollments in real time, reflecting changes when students leave or join courses during the school year.
+The Brightspace API can be used to retrieve a lists of users, their courses, and their enrollments.
+This is helpful if you want to be able to create accounts for users before they login.
+In addition, rostering through the API lets you gather lists of enrollments in real time, reflecting changes when students leave or join courses during the school year.

-What Else To Know About the Brightspace API?
+What Else You Should Know About the Brightspace API

 It's important to keep in mind that there are several versions of Brightspace API.
 Some of these versions overlap and some are only supported in certain versions of Brightspace.
-This can create issues if developers work with multiple institutions that run different versions of Brightspace.
-If this happens, developers will have to make sure that API calls are valid for each instance.
+This can create issues if you are working with multiple clients who are all running different versions of Brightspace, as you have to make sure that your API calls are valid for each instance.

-Large schools and universities may run different versions of Brightspace on in-house servers.
+Note that large schools and universities may be running different versions of Brightspace on their own in-house servers.
 Others may use a cloud service, like Brightspace Cloud.
-An API or LT-centric product that works for one district's Brightspace environment might appear or work differently in another's.
+An API or LTI app that works for one district's Brightspace environment might appear or work differently in another's.

 D2L (the company behind Brightspace) requires edtech developers who are interested in implementing a Brightspace integration to register for a Brightspace developer account.
-Once an account is registered, developers can use the Manage Extensibility tool to register products (which is required to create any Brightspace application) and to retrieve OAuth 2.0 credentials (which are required to implement SSO).
+Once your account is registered, you can use the Manage Extensibility tool to register your app (which is required to create any Brightspace application) and to retrieve OAuth 2.0 credentials (which are required to implement SSO).
 Developers can use SDK packages that are provided by D2L to create development environments for testing.

 Read More on Brightspace